iroblesrazzaq/ankit_rnn/README.md

 # ankit_rnn

-Read tutorial notebook for basic info
+Run tutorial notebook for files

-Notebook file generated everything, .pth files are the model files in case needed, numpy files not here b/c too big
+Notebook file is source code, numpy files too big, so have to load model then generate trials from model